 If the rumors turn out to be accurate, then this year’s big iOS release will focus more on stability and performance improvements than adding new features, but that does not mean that there is nothing to look forward to.
-Improved parental control of devices is expected to arrive, as is the integration of Emoji 11.0.
+Improved parental control as well as “digital health” features are expected to arrive, as is the integration of Emoji 11.0.
 Beyond that, though, it’s anyone’s guess as to what we will really see.
 We did have the potential for a redesigned Home screen layout, before Apple decided to work on getting all of its ducks in a row, rather than simply adding more and more ducks to the equation.
 For more on this, read: iOS 12 Beta Download, Rumors, Features, Release Date [Everything We Know So Far].

 Without doubt, the biggest potential change in macOS 10.14 is the addition of a new app model.
 Right now, developers create an iOS app and a macOS app, both of which are fundamentally different and have homes in completely different stores.
 Development is different for both, too, but if Bloomberg‘s claims are true, then Apple is working on unifying the Mac and iPhone/iPad development systems to allow developers to create universal apps in the same way they can now for the iPhone and iPad.
 Adding macOS apps to the mix will help developers and, potentially, breathe new life into the Mac App Store.

 Currently, there aren’t any credible rumors for watchOS 5 floating around.
-That might change as we edge ever nearer to June 4th, though.
+That might change at last-minute though.
 We will update the post in case we hear anything about watchOS 5 but expect Apple to announce the next major software update for Apple Watch at WWDC this year.